 The Home Depot and Lowe’s

-Lowe’s and Home Depot have offered Christmas light recycling to customers.
+Lowe’s (Dedham 781 355-3780) and Home Depot (W. Roxbury 617 327-5000) have offered Christmas light recycling to customers.
 Call your local stores during the Christmas shopping season to check on whether this opportunity is still available.

-Needham residents with an RTS sticker may take their trees to the yard waste area.
+Needham residents with an RTS sticker may take their trees to the Christmas tree pile in the yard waste area.
 Please remove all wires, cables, hooks, ornaments, nails and stands from the tree before discarding, and take the tree out of a tree bag.

 (781)444-2460 800 Highland Ave, Needham, MA 02494